BloomTech-Labs/labs-api-node-starter/README.md

 ### Enviornment Variables

 - `PORT` - API port (optional, but helpful with FE running as well)
+    - The following ports are whitelisted for use with okta
+        - 3000
+        - 8000
+        - 8080
 - `DS_API_URL` - URL to a data science api. (eg. https://ds-bw-test.herokuapp.com/)
 - `DS_API_TOKEN` - authorization header token for data science api (eg. SUPERSECRET)
 - `DATABASE_URL` - connection string for postgres database